Skip to main content

 MYTH #2: Organic farming can’t feed the world

-THE OTHER SIDE OF THE STORY: “A common argument is that organic farming needs more land than so-called conventional farming to feed the world.
+The other side of the story: “A common argument is that organic farming needs more land than so-called conventional farming to feed the world.
 But, the alternative is big agriculture, which has set us on course for 90% soil erosion by 2050.
 This means it can only feed the world for so long, so we must look at this argument in terms of longevity, as well as the space required.

 As such, conventional farming as it is today, is not a viable alternative for the future.
 The solution has to be to work with nature, not against it.
 Organic farming does this and creates the soil diversity we need for long-term farming stability.